dylanhayes/dylanhayes.github.io/_posts/2020-02-01-Extracting-metatag-from-webpage.md

 title: Modern SharePoint and RSS Part 2 - extracting metadata from a webpage
 ---

-_Parsing a web page with the HTTP action and blood, swears and tears_
+_Parsing a web page with an HTTP action and blood, swears and tears_

 ## What are we trying to do? ##